-1. What are the key challenges faced by the Philippines during its transition to Indepe ender nce a fter W Vorld War II?
+1. Can you identify the key challenges faced by the Philippines during its transition to independence after World War II?

-- 2. What were some significant policies and decisions made by the different presidents mentioned in the content, and how did they influence the Philippines' path to independence and economic development? - 3.
-How do you think the challenges of independence discussed in the content may still be relevant to nations around the world today, and can you provide any modern examples that relate to struggles for independence and economic stability?
+2. What were some significant policies and decisions made by the different presidents mentioned in the content, and how did they influence the Philippines' path to independence and economic development?

+3. How do you think the challenges of independence discussed in the content may still be relevant to nations around the world today, and can you provide any modern examples that relate to struggles for independence and economic stability?